hedenberg/DynamicGameDB/README.md

 For more information please visit [DynamicGameDB](https://sites.google.com/site/dynamicgamedb/)

 ## Testing
+We now use gunicorn instead of flasks `app.run` with eventlet workers to allow the server to handle two calls at one time.
 ```
 pip install -r requirements.txt
-python runserver.py
+~~python runserver.py~~
+gunicorn -w 2 --worker-class eventlet runserver:app
 ```
-Now visit `127.0.0.1:5500` in your favorit browser.
+Now visit `127.0.0.1:8000` in your favorit browser.

 ### Backend - Platform
 Three endpoints implemented for platform: